• Skip to main content

 Let me start with the definition and meaning of “te”.

-Then, let me explain how to use this word through the example sentence below.
+The definition and meaning are simple and clear.
+Then, let me explain how to use this noun through the example sentence below.

 Example #1: how to say “hand” in Japanese

-He held my hand.
+He carried my bag with one hand.

 Below are the new words used in the example sentence.